-Students in grades 7-12 will report to the Attendance Officer (Mrs. Tate in Room 127) when returning to school after an absence.
-Students in grades K-6 will give their notes to their classroom teachers and those notes will be forwarded on to Mrs. Tate.
-Mrs. Tate will give the student a form to take to his/her teachers stating whether the absence is excused or unexcused.
-Parents will be notified by mail if this occurs
+Students in grades 7-12 will report to the Attendance Secretary when returning to school after an absence.
+Students in grades K-6 will give their notes to their classroom teachers and those notes will be forwarded onto the Attendance Secretary.